cyberchitta/vibe-gain/README.md

 - **Commits per Day**: Daily commit frequency showing productivity consistency
 - **Lines of Code**: Daily code changes indicating development scope
-- **Working Hours**: Estimated coding time based on commit timestamps
+- **Active Hours per Day**: Number of distinct hours with coding activity per day
+- **Daily Span**: Time from first to last commit of the day (indicates work engagement)
 - **Active Days**: Number of days with commits in each period

 ### Development Rhythm Metrics

-- **Commit Intervals**: Time between consecutive commits revealing development flow
+- **All Commit Intervals**: Time between consecutive commits revealing development flow
-- **Hourly Distribution**: When commits happen throughout the day
+- **Commits by Hour of Day**: When commits happen throughout the day
 - **Repository Activity**: How many different projects you work on

 ### Session Metrics & Time Measurement